ngxingyu/Domain-Transfer-for-Punctuation-Retrieval/README.md

 Some of the regexes are flawed, to check if spare time?

 Convert from huggingface load dataset which loads all to memory to pandas chunking map save.

+## Log for 28/1/2020
+Found an arabic character in one of the texts "Co ِ perative" which broke the tokenizer parsing.
+To go through the preprocessing step in greater detail now.